 Apply for developer account

 Once you have a developer account, then you are ready to set up your access to the Premium Account Activity API.
-You will need a registered
+You will need a Twitter app to attach to your Account Activity API dev environment.

 - Login and navigate to the Dev Environments page.